biggynb/BJL2/README.md

 # BJL 2.1
 ## For previous BJL 1 repo, goto github.com/biggycao/BJL.
-[SUPPORTS LFS 12.2]An automated script that installs Xfce desktop on a brand new LFS installation & auto updates.
+[SUPPORTS LFS 12.2]An automated script that installs maintains a secure BLFS installation.
 #### Please enter your network interface name into BJLetc/Network/InterfaceName.txt.

-BJ Linux © 2023 by biggynb is licensed under CC BY-NC-ND 4.0.
+BJ Linux © 2023-2024 by biggynb is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/